-Swedish indie crooners Peter Bjorn and John are set to release Gimme Some, on March 29, and the album’s marriage of twee pop and garage rock is sure to please fans who were disappointed by 2009′s Living Thingand have been forced to wait almost five years for the next Writer’s Block.
-Most will consider Gimme Someto be an improvement over its predecessor; I think it’s a shame.
+Swedish indie crooners Peter Bjorn and John are set to release Gimme Some on March 29, and the album’s marriage of twee pop and garage rock is sure to please fans who were disappointed by 2009′s Living Thing.
+Most will consider Gimme Some to be an improvement over its predecessor.
+I think that’s a shame.

 Not that Gimme Some is particularly bad–it’s not, at all–but Living Thing flopped because it wasn’t what most listeners wanted from a Peter Bjorn and John album.
-Its jingly first single “Nothing to Worry About” belied an album filled of terse, spare meditations that emphasized mood over melody.
-Never mind that it also contained some of the best hooks the band’s ever written; without a “Young Folks,” Living Thingwas doomed to fail.
+Its jingly first single “Nothing to Worry About” belied an album filled with terse, spare meditations that emphasized mood over melody.
+Never mind that it also contained some of the best hooks the band’s ever written.
+Without a “Young Folks,” Living Thing was doomed to fail.

 Immediately, we’d note the desperate, almost primal energy lurking beneath the cool surface sounds of the album.
-Opener “The Feeling” opens with forceful percussion, emphatic hand-claps, and the skimpiest of synth lines; it song gives off a very tribal vibe, like the band hired a group of musically-inclined cavemen to produce the track.
+Opener “The Feeling” launches with forceful percussion, emphatic hand-claps, and the skimpiest of synth lines.
 “It Don’t Move Me” sounds just as sparse but veers more toward a bare-bones, bass-heavy beat and the murky sinisterness of a song by the Knife; indeed, lyrics like “Forget photos and letters/All the people that matter/They don’t move me no more” would have sounded right at home on Silent Shout.

-All this melancholy would be a little too much for a pop album recorded by lesser talents, but Peter Bjorn and John seem to have Swedish twee pop ingrained into their DNA; even in the album’s bleakest moments, flashes of melody and even humor are to be found, like saplings peeking out through cracks in abandoned sidewalks.
+All this melancholy would be a little too much for a pop album recorded by lesser talents, but Peter Bjorn and John seem to have Swedish twee pop written in their DNA.
+Even in the album’s bleakest moments, flashes of melody and even humor can be found like saplings peeking out through cracks in abandoned sidewalks.
 “Lay It Down” rides a rollicking piano with all the heroism the album’s dejected narrator can muster: “Hey, shut the fuck up boy/You are starting to piss me off/Take your hands off that girl/You have already had enough,” goes the chorus.
 But the narrator’s chivalry is ineffectual, and he concedes to his aggressor that “You’re just gonna let her down,” as though there were nothing he could do to change that.

 Interviews6 months ago